mikediessner/nubo/docs/_build/html/_sources/bayesian_optimisation.rst.txt

 .. math::
     \alpha_{UCB} (\boldsymbol X_*) = \mu_n(\boldsymbol X_*) + \sqrt{\beta} \sigma_n(\boldsymbol X_*),

-where :math:`\beta` is a pre-defined trade-off parameter, and :math:`\mu_n(\cdot)` and :math:`\sigma_n(\cdot)` are the mean and the standard deviation of the posterior distribution of the Gaussian process.
+where :math:`\beta` is a predefined trade-off parameter, and :math:`\mu_n(\cdot)` and :math:`\sigma_n(\cdot)` are the mean and the standard deviation of the posterior distribution of the Gaussian process.
 The animation below shows how the acquisition would look when :math:`\beta` is set to 16.
 For